NEMSLinux/nems-docs/docs/advanced/nemsicons.rst

   :align: center

 The icon file can be copied or moved into the /var/www/nconf/img/logos/base folder.
--To copy "sudo cp *.* /var/www/nconf/img/logos/base"
+To copy "sudo cp *.* /var/www/nconf/img/logos/base"
+|
--To move "sudo mv *.* /var/www/nconf/img/logos/base"
+To move "sudo mv *.* /var/www/nconf/img/logos/base"

 .. figure:: ../../img/icons_07.PNG
   :width: 600
   :align: center

-Login the nconf for NEMS.
+Login to nconf for NEMS.
 In this example, the icon for "switch" will be changed.

 .. figure:: ../../img/icons_09.PNG